-The Department for Education is making Relationships and Health Education (Primary) and Relationships, Sex Education and Health Education (Secondary) compulsory in all schools.
+Relationships and Health Education (Primary) and Relationships, Sex Education and Health Education (Secondary) is compulsory in all schools.

-To ensure that we further promote the personal wellbeing and development of all pupils whilst meeting new statutory requirements we have worked hard to integrate any proposed changes in our RSHE policy and curriculum content.
+To ensure that we further promote the personal wellbeing and development of all pupils we have integrated all statutory requirements in our RSHE policy and curriculum content.

-During the Summer term 2021, parents were introduced to all the proposed changes through an online consultation process.
+During the Summer term 2021, parents were introduced to all the new content through an online consultation process.
 The curriculum queries, opinions, and contributions received during the consultation enabled us to further develop and shape our bespoke curriculum offer.